×

 1 - History of psychoanalysis

-12h of recorded classes + 8h of live discussion
+12h of recorded classes + 12h of live classes

 What could be a renewed historical reading of psychoanalysis through its institutional movements, the evolution of its theoretical framework, its conceptual apparatus, its practice, its presence in the city?